Mackachoo/NotionKeeper/README.md

 python3 notionkeeper.py -d exports/Kaleah -o imports/Kaleah
 ```

-Log files
+## Logs

 - If logging is enabled (default), a log file is written under `logs/notion_keeper_YYYYMMDD_HHMMSS.log`.

-Developer notes
+## Developer notes

+- Conversion logic: `src/converter.py`
-- The conversion logic lives in `src/converter.py`.
-The root `notionkeeper.py` is a small wrapper that inserts `src/` on the Python path and calls the `NotionKeeper` class.
+- CLI wrapper: `notionkeeper.py` (adds `src/` to PYTHONPATH and invokes the `NotionKeeper` class)

-Contributing
+## Contributing ❤️

 - Bug reports, improvements and pull requests are welcome.
-Keep changes small and add a short test or example when behavior changes.
+Please keep changes small and include a short test or example when behavior changes.

-License
+## License

 - See `LICENSE` in the repository root.